 - The student has the knowledge or ability to succeed without meeting the prerequisite, co-requisite, or limitation on enrollment.

-- The prerequisite or co-requisite has not been made reasonably available and the student as a result will be subject to undue delay.
+- The prerequisite or co-requisite has not been made reasonably available, and the student, as a result, will be subject to undue delay.

 The Challenge Process requires the approval of a fully completed Challenge Form available from the Admissions and Records Office.
-Challenges involving academic qualifications, health and safety, or non-course prerequisites such as interview or recency require approval of the chair of the department in which the course is offered.
+Challenges involving academic qualifications, health and safety, or non-course prerequisites such as interview or regency require the approval of the chair of the department in which the course is offered.
 Challenges based on unlawful discrimination require approval by the VVC Affirmative Action Officer.

-Late challenges will be considered but enrollment will not be guaranteed pending their resolution.
+Late challenges will be considered, but enrollment will not be guaranteed pending their resolution.

-For more details contact the Office of Admissions and Records or the Counseling Office.
+For more details, contact the Office of Admissions and Records or the Counseling Office.

 Withholding of Student Records